 You took the time to pick out the perfect tree for you and your family to enjoy over the holiday season, so why would you drag it to the curb to be discarded like trash after all the festivities?
 It has served you well for Christmas, so it is only fair to give it a special purpose after Christmas is done.
 I know that it can be difficult to recycling your Christmas tree after Christmas is over, but it can be done.
-I have compiled a list of things for Christmas Tree recycling that might spark your interest.
+I have compiled a list of 12 ways to recycle Christmas Trees that might spark your interest.

 If you or one of your neighbors own a mulcher, the wood can be ground down into mulch for your plants and trees outside.

 The sweet smell of the tree can continue to keep your house smelling great, so make sachets out of the needles and place them around the house, in your closets, and into your drawers.
 They’re also nice little presents.

 Chop the wood into smaller pieces and use it to start a fire in your fireplace.

 Christmas tree recycling after Christmas could also consist of trying to plant it in your yard to add to your décor outside and enjoy it for years to come.
 That’s only an option if you bought a live tree with roots.

 Try cutting the branches down about a foot or more from the trunk and stick wine bottles or other colorful unusual bottles on it.
 It will begin to look like a sculpture in your yard after a while.

 If you like working with wood, you could create a very beautiful coat rack.
 Cut the branches off all around the bottom to more than midway of the tree, leaving some in various places at the top.
 You design it how you like it.
 Strip the bark off the tree and you will have a beautiful color to enjoy as well.